For Information on NANCY’S CURRENT WORKSHOPS

 These workshops are for health and education professionals: psychotherapists, body workers, coaches, medical practitioners, ministers, pastoral counselors, and others who support clients’ health and well-being.
 A background in body-based approaches, or what is currently called “bottom up” treatment, is helpful.

-Currently, we offer continuing education credits for New York State Licensed Social Workers.
+Currently, we offer continuing education credits for NYS Licensed Social Workers.

-Here are some of the offerings scheduled for 2018:
+Here are some of Nancy’s NEW YORK CITY offerings that were offered earlier in 2018:

 Clinicians are all aware of those times in the course of psychotherapy where a client’s process seems to become blocked by, or stuck in, a particular place.
 Sometimes, this “place” becomes the stopping point no matter what interventions may be used and no matter how earnestly the client wishes to change.
 Two dynamics that may block trauma resolution and healing through psychotherapy are the presence of shock trauma and habituated responses.